9. Printed: Internal magazines and newsletters

 15. Digital: Other digital media

 This category recognises excellence in digital media used to promote aspects of the institution, for example research, institutional achievements, etc. It could be e-Books, promotional material, viewbooks, and prospectuses.
+Digital media used to communicate about the pandemic would be entered here.

-This category recognises institutional websites, including sites created for an institution overall, or for a specific college or school within an institution, e.g. law school or business school.
+This category recognises institutional websites, including sites created for an institution overall, or a specific college or school within an institution, e.g. law school or business school.
 Do not enter your homepage only.
-Special-purpose websites created for a special purpose may also be entered, such as annual reports, fundraising, campaigns or news directed towards a specific audience such as alumni, prospective students, current students or parents.
+Special-purpose websites created for a particular purpose may also be entered, such as annual reports, fundraising, campaigns or news directed towards a specific audience such as alumni, prospective students, current students or parents.

 Important: All sites must be accessible to the public.
 Intranets and password-protected sites may be entered only if passwords or mirror sites are provided.
+Web pages dealing with aspects of the pandemic would be entered here.

 17. Mobile Apps

 This category recognises mobile apps developed for any area of marketing, advancement, communication or stakeholder communication.
+Apps developed to enhance COVID-19 related messages would be included here.

 18. Social media